Post

 Securing my homelab services with Caddy Reverse Proxy

 This weekend, I tackled a project I’d been meaning to do for a while: centralizing my home services behind a single reverse proxy.
-Instead of dealing with certificate errors and mixed protocols, I now have all my services running securely over HTTPS, accessible both locally on my LAN and remotely through Tailscale and using the exact same hostnames and ports.
+Instead of juggling ports like homeserver:3001 or wrestling with certificate errors, I now have all my services running securely over HTTPS - accessible both locally on my LAN and remotely through Tailscale - using clean, memorable hostnames like git.home.arpa.

 The Problem